 Macy’s was identified as one of the Top 50 Best Companies for Diversity in 2018 by Black Enterprise.

-Macy’s, Inc. has a perfect score on the Human Rights Campaign Foundation’s Corporate Equality Index, the annual scorecard and national benchmarking tool on corporate policies and practices pertinent to lesbian, gay, bisexual and transgender (LGBT) colleagues.
-The HRC also selected us as one of the Best Places to Work for LGBT Equality in 2018.
+Macy’s, Inc. has a perfect score on the Human Rights Campaign Foundation’s Corporate Equality Index, the annual scorecard and national benchmarking tool on corporate policies and practices pertinent to lesbian, gay, bisexual, transgender and queer (LGBTQ) colleagues.
+The HRC also selected us as one of the Best Places to Work for LGBTQ Equality in 2018.

 In 2018, Macy’s, Inc. was awarded America’s Top Corporation, Gold Level, by the Women’s Business Enterprise National Council for its efforts in advocating and promoting women owned businesses in Macy’s, Inc.’s supply chain.